Mnr04/Data_Bootcamps_Projects/README.md

 - **DataCamp**
 - **Coursera**

-All these projects focus on data exploration and analysis, machine learning, and deep learning using the following tools:
+All these projects focus on data exploration , analysis, machine learning, and deep learning using the following tools:

 - **Python**
 - **Matplotlib**